Signs of Dyslexia in Young and Elementary School Children

 The video below shows how dyslexia affects an elementary school child's ability to function in a school environment and the impact it has on academic performance.

-For example, children with dyslexia can do well on oral tests, but not do well on written tests.
-They learn best through hands-on experience, observation, experimentation, demonstrations, and visual aids.
-Children with dyslexia may be talented in the performing arts such as story-telling, drama and music, sports, sales, designing, engineering or building.
+For example, children with dyslexia can do well on oral tests, but not so well on written tests.
+They learn best through:

 As a result, children with learning disabilities: